MartinEesmaa/VVCEasy/README.md

 Installation: Go to the releases and download latest version.

-VVCEasy is not finished yet.
-I'm trying to work out with my codes.
-I'm not good for code programming, just simple coding.
-Sorry to say this.
-I will give you of my update announcement once I release the news.

 Windows source run (Batchfile): VVCEasy.bat

 Windows/Mac/Linux source run (Csharp): Bin/Release or Debug/netX.x/VVCEasy.exe (after build of C#), this requires VVCEasy.dll to run console application.